boonemiller/Ray-Tracer/README.md

 ### Noise

 Noise is a common problem in ray tracers which is why there are plenty of methods to reduce noise in rendered scenes.
-The only method I implemented was anti-aliasing as described above.
+The only method I implemented was anti-aliasing as described above, and temporal denoising described later.
 As you can see in the pictures, rendering with anti-aliasing(top image) reduced the noise present in the one sample per pixel render (bottom image).

 ### Multi-Threading